foundriesio/fioup/CONTRIBUTING.md

     git remote add upstream https://github.com/foundriesio/fioup.git
     ```

 1. Make your changes, add tests, and make sure the tests still pass.
+To check changes to documentation, first run `vale sync`, then `vale <file>`.
 1. Commit your changes using the [DCO](https://developercertificate.org/).
 You can attest to the DCO by commiting with the **-s** or **--signoff** options or manually adding the "Signed-off-by":

     ```bash